 3. Add your pet’s food and any other necessary daily products to your pet disaster kit, along with a spare leash.
 Packing a collapsible water/food bowl isn’t a bad idea.
 If your pet eats wet food, pack that for an emergency, rather than dry.
 Wet food cuts down on how much water your pet will need.

 4..
 Purchase Calm from Vital Planet and add it to the disaster kit too.
-This product can be a savior in cases of unusual stress and anxiety on your pet.
+This product can be a savior helping your pet to deal with unusual external stresses.

 5. Identify boarding options in your pet emergency plan.
 Examples could be: